 On our honeymoon in 1988 we visited good friend Larry Wingert.
 He’d been a Rotary exchange student to Harrismith in South Africa back in 1969-1970.

 Larry indulged us lavishly.
+There was no tea.
+Only the good stuff.
 On our arrival in the States some weeks before, we received a letter saying “Please accept these portraits of old American Presidents and USE this plastic card!”
 Various big denomination dollar bills and a credit card for gas (or petrol)!
-How’s that!?
+How’s that for a wedding present!?

 Followed by a big cook-up at home . .